8 Annual Reports We Love

-Pathfinder International’s annual report combines colorful graphic design, individual stories, and gorgeous portraits.
-One of our favorite parts comes on page 2; using bright graphics and clean lines, they walk through their impact over the past year by the numbers.
+Pathfinder International’s annual report combines thoughtful web design, powerful graphics, individual stories, and gorgeous portraits.
+One of our favorite parts is their section, “Impacts on Women and Girls.”
+It communicates how COVID-19 has had secondary effects disproportionately impacting women and girls.
+The page combines clean data visualization and concise, bulleted information on how Pathfinder responded and made an impact.
 It’s a clear and simple way to show their accomplishments at a glance.

 “WNET in Review” uses viewer interaction to create a compelling story.
 One of the features we love is the ability for each viewer to navigate to the information they are most interested in.
 Allowing supporters to see the content they care about most increases their engagement with the report as a whole!

-The American Kidney Fund uses a running sidebar throughout its annual report to emphasize important metrics and milestones.
+The American Kidney Fund uses eye-catching graphic design, donor and impact stories, and event pictures to communicate the impact they were able to make in 2019.
+The third page effectively summarizes their 2019 metrics and milestones by combining colorful illustrations and bolded statistics.
 By keeping the placement consistent and pairing it with in-depth information and stories thematically related, AKF is able to weave a picture of the year’s impact.

 We are huge fans of Rock the Vote’s branding.
 With consistent messaging throughout and dedication to storytelling, they are experts at reaching their audience.
 To this end, the annual report does a great job of highlighting the partners that are so essential to increasing their reach.
 We love when groups emphasize the people power behind all the work they do.

-Environment America uses page breaks with vivid nature images to delineate their various areas of interest.
+Environment America strategically incorporates vivid images of nature to delineate their various areas of interest.
 Not only are the pictures themselves beautiful, but it’s a great way to visually change the subject and keep readers engaged throughout.

 Broadway Cares demonstrates the importance of consistency from year to year when creating your annual reports.
 When you have long term donors, you want to make sure they can easily access the information they’re looking for quickly.
-By hosting the information directly on their website (without download) patrons will be able to track their impact over the years, no matter how long they’ve been donating.
+By hosting the information directly on their website (without downloads and with a convenient drop-down menu selection) patrons can track their impact over the years, no matter how long they’ve been donating.